code004Accepted/ranking/README.md

 # Ranking

-This HTML file is a template file for a web rankboard.
+This HTML file is a template file for an online rankboard.

 inspired by movie `Ready Player One`.